wenxind/wenxind.github.io/index.md

 # About Me

 I am a PhD student in the Computer Science department at The University of Chicago.
-I am advised by Prof. Heather Zheng.
-My research interest lies in theoretical computer science and machine learning.
+I am advised by Prof. Heather Zheng and Prof. Ben Zhao.
+My research focuses on security and privacy in machine learning.
 I received my bachelor’s degrees in Computer Science and Mathematical Sciences from Carnegie Mellon University in 2020.
 I received my master's degree in Computer Science -- Research Thesis from Carnegie Mellon University in 2021, jointly advised by Prof. Nihar B. Shah and Prof. Weina Wang.